Farmer in field with herd of cows

 A moving orange arrow

-The Just Transition Business Case Report presents evidence-based pathways for transitioning from intensive animal agriculture to low-input systems which imnprove financial resilence for farmers and provide better outcomes for the climate and animals, with a particular focus on the benefits of integrating trees into pasture.
+The Just Transition Business Case Report presents evidence-based pathways for transitioning from intensive animal agriculture to low-input systems which improve financial resilence for farmers and provide better outcomes for the climate and animals, with a particular focus on the benefits of integrating trees into pasture.

 Read the report